Colebee

 Colebee has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that may impact the area.
-Notable ones include Newpark, Stockland Elara Masterplanned Community, Marsden Park Strategic Town Centre, and Sydney Metro - Tallawong to St Marys Extension.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 12 projects likely to impact the area.
+Notable ones include Newpark, Stockland Elara Masterplanned Community, Marsden Park Strategic Town Centre, and Sydney Metro - Tallawong to St Marys Corridor (T2SM).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.